James Braidwood: Edinburgh memorial

 On 5 September 2008, the James Braidwood memorial statue in Parliament Square, Edinburgh was unveiled by Professor Sir Timothy O'Shea, Principal of the University of Edinburgh.
 A fund had been established for a £75,000 memorial to Braidwood, to be created by the Glasgow sculptor, Kenneth Mackay, led by Dr Frank Rushbrook CBE, 93-year-old former Firemaster at Lothian & Borders Fire Brigade.
 The statue stands around the corner from the site of the original main fire station in the High Street.
 The bronze plaque below it reads:

+London Memorial

+There is a memorial plaque to James Braidwood in Crown Court Church of Scotland, in Russell Street, Covent Garden, where Braidwood was a Church Elder and Sunday School Superintendent.

 Other honours

-A London fireboat was named in Braidwood's honour in the 1930s.
+In 1937, the Lambeth river fire station in London received a new high-speed fire float, named in Braidwood's honour.

 Braidwood Street, a road off Tooley Street in the London Bridge Area, near where he died was also named after him.
 On the corner of Braidwood Street on a building that is part of the London Bridge Hospital is a memorial to James Braidwood.
+Braidwood Forest was opened at Ingrebourne Hill, a Forestry England site in Rainham in August 2016.